 Community Parks Initiative

 Through the Community Parks Initiative, we are working directly with New Yorkers to transform neighborhood parks in communities with the greatest needs.
-This fall, we'll be taking input at nine new sites.

 Learn more about the Community Parks Initiative.